-Only video connections should be made between the receiver and your video display (TV), unless your TV is the source for your television programming (see Video 3 Source on page 23).
+Only video connections should be made between the receiver and your video display (TV), unless your TV is the source for your television programming (see Video 2 Source above).

 You will need to make a video connection for each type of video used for your sources.
-In addition, even if you didn't use S-video or composite video for any of your sources, you will still need to use one of these two video monitor connections in order to view the AVR 245's onscreen menus and displays.
+In addition, even if you didn't use S-video or composite video for any of your sources, one of these video monitor connections is required to view the AVR 145's on-screen menus and displays.

 First, determine what types of video your display is capable of handling.
-Remember that HDMI is preferred, followed by component video, S-video and then composite video.
+Remember that component video is preferred, followed by S-video and then composite video.
 Ideally, this guided you in selecting the video connections for your sources.